purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     cabal update
     cabal install purescript

+### Setting up the Development Environment

+PureScript's core libraries are configured to use the `grunt` build tool, and packages are available in the `bower` registry.

+If you don't have `grunt` and `bower` installed, install them now:

+    npm install -g grunt-cli
+    npm install -g bower

+### Using the Starter Kit

+This post will build upon the starter kit available [here](http://github.com/purescript/starter-kit).
+Start by cloning the project into a new directory:

+    git clone git@github.com:purescript/starter-kit.git

+Now install necessary packages using `npm`, and pull the necessary libraries from the `bower` registry:

+    cd starter-kit
+    npm install
+    bower update

+The starter kit contains the following files:

+- `bower.json` - contains library dependency information.
+- `package.json` - contains `npm` dependencies, including `grunt-purescript`
+- `Gruntfile.js` - builds the project and its test suite using `grunt`.
+- `.psci` - A configuration file for the interactive mode `psci`.

+At this point, you should be able to build the project and run the tests:

+    grunt

+You should see output similar to the following:

+    Running "clean:tests" (clean) task
+    Cleaning tmp...OK

+    Running "purescript:tests" (purescript) task
+    >> Created file tmp/tests.js.

+    :Running "execute:tests" (execute) task
+    -> executing tmp/tests.js
+    The differences of an empty list are empty.
+    All tests passed
+    The differences of a single-element list are empty.
+    All tests passed
+    The differences of a pair of equal elements are zero.
+    All tests passed
+    The diffs function returns Just (...) for a sorted list.
+    All tests passed
+    The diffs function returns Nothing for a reverse-sorted list with at least one pair of unequal elements.
+    All tests passed
+    -> completed tmp/tests.js (50ms)

+    >> 1 file and 0 calls executed (60ms)

+    Running "purescript-make:lib" (purescript-make) task
+    >> Make was successful.

+    Done, without errors.

+If everything was built successfully, and the tests ran without problems, then the last line should state "Done, without errors."

 ### Working in PSCI

 `psci` is the interactive mode of PureScript.
 It is useful for working with pure computations, and for testing ideas.